vphantom/vof/binary.md

 A Vanilla Object Format chunk is a stream of values, each sometimes followed by data as specified by the value itself.

-Optionally, writers may prefix their output with Tag 649920 applied to Int 102, which encodes to `0xFFC0564F66` (the last 3 bytes spelling ASCII "VOf").
+Optionally, writers may prefix their output with Tag 5505 applied to Int 79, which encodes to `0xFF81564F` (the last 2 bytes spelling ASCII "VO").
 This tag-value combination is reserved as a format magic number when used at position zero, to be discarded by readers.
 This prefix should be used whenever VOF is used to store permanent data, such as in files or databases and may be omitted for ephemeral transactions.

 The suggested MIME type for binary encoded transfers is `application/x-vanilla-object` while JSON remains `application/json`.